AndrewAsquith/andrewasquith-ca/src/site/posts/2011-11-21-is-cibc-working-on-an-app-for-windows-phone.md

 date: 2011-11-21
 permalink: /posts/is-cibc-working-on-an-app-for-windows-phone/
 tags:
- - Technology
+ - technology
- - Windows Phone
+ - windows phone
 ---

 This post was originally going to look at the "big five" Canadian banks offerings for mobile devices; specifically their lack of native apps on Windows Phone and how their mobile sites compare.
 I may still write that article, but while I was researching a bit of small print on the CIBC website caught my eye.